HesselM/rpicross_notes/02-network.md

 1. Add ssh file and we are done.
     ```
-    XCS~$ sudo touch /home/pi/rpi/mnt/ssh`
+    XCS~$ sudo touch /home/pi/rpi/mnt/ssh
     XCS~$ sudo umount /home/pi/rpi/mnt
     ```

 ## Setup Hostname

 By default, the hostname of a RPi is `raspberrypi`, hence the RPi can be accessed via the dns `raspberrypi.local`.
 As multiple RPi's might be active in the environment, connection issues may occur.
-The following steps show how to change the hostname properly.
+The following steps show how to change the hostname.

 1. Mount the largest partition of the SDCard in the XCS.
     ```